uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = Are the galleries mobile friendly? =

-Yes, we've put a lot of work into this and, NextGEN Galleries are compatible with Android, iOS.
+Yes, we've put a lot of work into this and, NextGEN Galleries are compatible with phones and tablets, inluding Android and iOS operating systems.
 All photo galleries are also responsive, so galleries look good on diverse screen sizes.
 NextGEN Pro also includes a full screen, responsive Pro Lightbox with mobile gesture support.
 It's great for viewing photos on mobile devices.

 = What is the difference between a gallery and an album? =